To begin with, does God appoint all leaders?

 Although persecution remains in countries like China, the Philippines enjoy religious freedom.
 It was a crime to own a Bible in China a few decades ago yet Chinese Christians have access to Han Chinese Bibles today.
 Instead of mocking their leaders, the Chinese Christians chose to submit and pray instead – they do not show political leanings but submit to authority, just as the Bible says so.

-→ Why Chinese Christians continue to expand, despite persecution.
+→ Why Chinese Christians continue to grow, despite persecution.

 God is not asking you to change the government